Stained Glass Projects

 fp5 fpl6 fpl7 fpl8

-Pergola Outside Lanterns
+Pergola Outdoor Lanterns

-We have two Stained Glass lanterns that hang at each outside corner of our pergola.
+We have two Stained Glass lanterns that hang at each outdoor corner of our pergola.
 I found a similar design in one of my lantern pattern books and worked from there.
 Each side panel is 6.5″ at the bottom, 8″ tall, and has 23 pieces of cut glass.
 The lanterns are lighted using 12 volt LED lamps, and controlled by an outdoor lighting transformer with a light sensor.

 pl1 pl2 pl3

-Potting Shed & Mailbox Lanterns
+Potting Shed & Mailbox Outdoor Lanterns

 Our home is the original farm home on a North Carolina tobacco farm, and we still have a couple of the original tobacco buildings.
-One of them I now use as my garden potting shed and decided I wanted a lantern hanging above the entry doorway.
+One of them I now use as my garden potting shed, and decided I wanted a lantern hanging above the entry doorway.
 The top left image is what I used to start from for my pattern.
 Each side panel is 5.75″x8″ and only 17 pieces.
 The glass top and four sides are all held together using standard lamp hardware, a four arm solid brass lamp spider, and a square brass vase cap.

-To add some charm to our mailbox, I decided to put a Stained Glass lantern on the top of the mailbox post.
+To add some charm to our mailbox, I decided to put a Stained Glass outdoor lantern on the top of the mailbox post.
 To maintain the theme already set by the potting shed lantern, I modified that pattern to incorporate our home address number.
 The two bottom images are the results.
 It really looks nice at night and we get lots of complements from neighborhood residence.
 Only drawback is everyone wants me to make them one.
 Both of these lamps are also lighted using 12 volt LED lamps, and controlled by an outdoor lighting transformer with a light sensor.

 ps1 ps2 ps3 ps4